jcdarwin/markdown_editable/README.md

-# Serving editable markdown documents using a simple local server #
+# Serving editable markdown documents locally #

 ## Description ##
 This document explains how to set up a simple local server which can be used to serve [Markdown][md] documents that can be edited in the browser.